Aftermath: 36 - Chimes at Midnight (2015)

 “All stories are sad if you follow them far enough,” Geiszler says, looking a little sad himself.

-“I know that, you little demon.”
-Lightcap whispers, looking away.
-Looking at her beer.
-She has the urge to tell him to take out his phone and record what she says so he can sell it after she dies; but it’s a strange, violent thought that doesn’t belong between friends and so she doesn’t speak it aloud.
+“I know that, you little demon,” Lightcap whispers, staring into her beer.
+She has the urge to tell him to take out his phone and record what she says so he can sell it after she dies; but it’s a strange, violent thought that doesn’t belong between friends, so she doesn’t speak it aloud.

 “You actually don’t have to tell me anything, Lightcap,” he says.
 And yes.
 He is a demon.
 He’s an adorable monster whisperer.
 She wants him to live, specifically him, past the ending of the world.
 She’s decided.
 Just now.